OCamlPro/superbol-studio-oss/README.md

 ![Go to Definition](./assets/superbol-goto-definition.gif)

+> [!NOTE]
+> (Temporary limitation)
+>
+> At the moment, definitions that belong to *some* sections of the
+> data division, and some references to data items, are ignored by the
+> extension.
+They will be covered by the first stable release.

 ### Peek Definition

 To only have a peek at where such a data item defined, you can